 Monitoring Projects

-Monitoring Pollinator Species at Risk
+Monitoring Species at Risk

-Safeguarding monarchs and at-risk bumble bees through monitoring and conservation in Cape Breton - Unama’ki.
+Safeguarding monarchs and at-risk bumble bees through monitoring and conservation in Cape Breton - Unama’ki

 Insects such as bumble bees and butterflies are known for their pollination prowess.
 Not only do they pollinate meadows and wild spaces, but they’re also responsible for pollinating crops that feed our communities.
 In Cape Breton, wild and cultivated blueberries require pollinating insects to produce fruit, contributing to economic and cultural practices on the island.
 Pollinating insects face many threats, including pesticides, climate change, and urbanization.